-Ratio of those who wouldn't be able to stand not eating cooked rice at least once every day Prepared from "Fixed-Point of Living 2012" by the Hakuhodo Institute of Life and Living The ratio of those who eat osechi-ryori is gradually decreasing every year.
+Ratio of those who wouldn't be able to stand not eating cooked rice at least once every day Prepared from "Fixed-Point of Living 2012" by the Hakuhodo Institute of Life and Living experiences during infancy are especially important.
+Dietary habits developed during childhood continue to have a strong influence thereafter.